 Prime Home Direct Bamboo Steamer Basket 10 inch, Dumpling Maker, Vegetable Steamer, 2 Tier Food Steamer Includes 2 Sets of Chopsticks, 1 Sauce Dish & 50 Liners - Multi-use Steamer Basket

-- HOW TO USE AND CARE FOR YOUR STEAMER: Our Steamer Basket includes complimentary chopsticks pair and wax paper liner for protection.
-Hand wash with soap and warm water and leave the steam cooker to air dry completely.
-Do not place in microwave, dishwasher or oven.
-To use your vegetable steamer, simply fill a frying pan or wok pan with 2-3 inches of water and let it simmer.
-Add food to each tier, add the lid, and place your bamboo steamer on the frying pan until the food is cooked to your liking.
+- Care Instructions: To protect your steamer, we include a bamboo steamer liner.
+Simply hand wash the bamboo basket with soap and warm water, and allow it to air dry completely.
+This product is not suitable for microwave, dishwasher, or oven use.
+To use the bamboo steamer, fill a frying pan or Chinese wok pan with 2-3 inches of water and let it simmer.
+Add your desired food to each tier, cover with the lid, and place the vegetable steamer basket on the pan until your food is cooked to perfection.

 If you’re a newbie when it comes to using a bamboo steamer, this piece from Prime Home Direct is the perfect match for you.